Kaleab213/bmi-calculator/README.md

 # What I have created

 I made a Body Mass Index Calculator inspired by the beautiful designs made by Ruben Vaalt.
-It will be a multi screen app with simple functionality but full-on custom styling.
+It is a multi screen app with simple functionality but full-on custom styling.

 # What I have learned